armbian/configurator/docs/PACKAGING.md

 `docker docker.io docker-compose python3 libpng14 libpng16-16`

-Then let's say that concatenating all the `DEPS.remoev` files lead to the following list :
+Then let's say that concatenating all the `DEPS.remove` files lead to the following list :

 `docker libpng14`